 - Collagen aids in the proper growth and development of a baby while in utero and as a young child growing and developing.

-- Another benefit of bone broth is that it stimulates the immune and protective response in our body to fight against foreign material!1 How cool is that – it is literally fuel for our immune system’s response.
+- Another health benefit of bone broth is that it stimulates the immune and protective response in our body to fight against foreign material!1 How cool is that – it is literally fuel for our immune system’s response.

 - Bone broth contains gelatin which helps repair the gut lining.
 In some cases this can help those with food sensitivities related to leaky gut.